Adrian Segečić

-Adrian Segečić (/hr/ AH-dree-ahn SEH-geh-chich; born 1 June 2004) is an Australian professional soccer player who plays as an attacking midfielder for club Portsmouth.
+Adrian Segečić (/hr/ AH-dree-ahn SEH-geh-chich; born 1 June 2004) is a professional soccer player who plays as an attacking midfielder for club Portsmouth.
+Born in Australia, he plays for the Croatia under-21 national team.

 Early life

-Born in Westmead and raised in Lidcombe, Adrian Segecic developed a passion for football from a young age, idolising Argentine footballer Lionel Messi who he bases his playing style from.
-Segecic received his education at Trinity Catholic College, a prominent educational institution located in New South Wales (NSW).
+Born in Westmead and raised in Lidcombe, Adrian Segečić developed a passion for football from a young age, idolising Argentine footballer Lionel Messi who he bases his playing style from.
+Segečić received his education at Trinity Catholic College, a prominent educational institution located in New South Wales (NSW).
 His father played a significant role when Adrian played football, watching every game he played and providing help and feedback after each game to aid his development.
-Segecic is of Croatian descent, through his grandparents who originated from the country.
+Segečić is of Croatian descent, through his grandparents who originated from the country.

 He trialed for multiple clubs in Europe with the likes of Liverpool, Manchester City, Leeds United, Chelsea, Wolverhampton Wanderers, Ajax, Dinamo Zagreb and Rangers.
 During his trial with Rangers, a leaked photo showed him walking onto the pitch at Ibrox Stadium while being announced on the big screen.
 Many fans speculated that he was a new signing, even though the club did not make an official announcement.